-I and my Chinese companion decided to eat out and we settled on a local street restaurant.
+I and my Chinese companion ate out, and we settled in a local street restaurant.
 We sat among Morrocans in a small dining room; a huge oven sat right next to us.
-The smoke filled the whole room as we ate delicious Kefta in a piece of bread – it was worth it.
+Smoke filled the whole room as we ate delicious Kefta in a piece of bread – it was worth it.

 The main square of Meknes

 Finally, we emerged from the labyrinth of the Medina and into the El Hedim Square which once rivaled the famous Jemaa el-Fnaa Square in Marrakech.
 It was huge and had the emblematic Bab Mansour Gate on its side.
 Right next to the gate, there’s a Museum of Meknes which is worth the 20Dh ticket price.
 Then we went around the gate and into the old Imperial Palace area – make sure to take lots of water if you want to go there.

 After much effort, we came back to the Riad, and our hostess arranged a helper who organized some drinks for us.
 He took a journey to an undisclosed location and came back with two nice bottles of wine from the Meknes region.
 We put them into a bucket of ice and enjoyed it thoroughly while sitting on the rooftop with Patricia and her French and Spanish friends.
 There were huge drums there and I banged on them as we continued our conversation long into the night.
 The next morning I had to part with my Chinese acquaintance and went to the mountain city of Chefchaouen.
 “If you engage in travel, you will arrive.”
 Ibn Arabi, The Bezels of Wisdom

 Chefchaouen – Adventures in the Blue City (2 nights)

 The journey to Chefchaouen